Our Step-by-Step Guide to Spatchcocking a Chicken

 Not only does spatchcocking produce a roast chicken in at least 15 minutes less than the time required to prepare an intact roasted bird, but it also results in a more perfectly cooked dish.
 Who hasn't suffered the age-old issue of overcooked breast meat and undercooked thighs?
 Once you start spatchcocking chicken, those problems become distant memories.
 The third winning feature of spatchcocking is that it exposes more skin, which crisps up nicely at higher temperatures—and more crispy skin is definitely a win!

 There are, of course, endless variations: Some cooks remove the backbone entirely (maybe they use it for stock?), while others only cut along one side to open up the bird but leave the backbone to roast.
 (It's a delicacy some like to gnaw on once roasted.)

 The basic method is easy, and if you follow our step-by-step guide, which requires just four simple steps, you'll be well on your way to dinner success.
 One important note: Be sure to season the chicken ahead of roasting in order to allow the salt to absorb, then customize your spatchcocked chicken with favorite seasonings and ingredients.
 We have recipes for spatchcocked chicken with tomatoes, with chickpeas, with potatoes, and more.
 Or forgo the oven and cook your spatchcocked chicken on the grill and look forward to equally crisp and juicy results.

-Place 1 whole chicken (3 to 4 pounds), breast side down, on a work surface.
+Place one whole chicken (three to four pounds), breast side down, on a work surface.

 Starting at thigh end, cut along one side of backbone with kitchen shears.